cortside/guidelines/docs/csharp/CodingStandards.md

 ## Line splits

-* At around 132 columns a long line should be broken
+* At around 132 columns, a long line should be broken
 * The second and subsequent lines after a break should be indented two indents from the start of the first line
 * Do not break lines unless line length is extended